ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 <u>decomposing an argument into its premise and claim.</u> Then, we can examine
 each premise and determine if they are in favor, against, or irrelevant to the claim.[^4] From there, we can start classifying the text amongst our three labels.
-This process is shown in the figure below:
+This "reasoning pipeline" is shown in the figure below:

 ![](/assets/png/argument-mining/chain_of_thought.png){:width="600px"}
 {:style="text-align: center;"}